Kingxukai/linux/Documentation/scsi/libsas.rst

 	    bleh;
     };

-And then all the phys are an array of my_phy in your HA struct (shown below).
+And then all the woke phys are an array of my_phy in your HA struct (shown below).

-Then as you go along and initialize your phys you also initialize the sas_phy struct, along with your own phy structure.
+Then as you go along and initialize your phys you also initialize the woke sas_phy struct, along with your own phy structure.

-In general, the phys are managed by the LLDD and the ports are managed by the SAS layer.
-So the phys are initialized and updated by the LLDD and the ports are initialized and updated by the SAS layer.
+In general, the woke phys are managed by the woke LLDD and the woke ports are managed by the woke SAS layer.
+So the woke phys are initialized and updated by the woke LLDD and the woke ports are initialized and updated by the woke SAS layer.

-There is a scheme where the LLDD can RW certain fields, and the SAS layer can only read such ones, and vice versa.
+There is a scheme where the woke LLDD can RW certain fields, and the woke SAS layer can only read such ones, and vice versa.
 The idea is to avoid unnecessary locking.

 enabled